naccdata/data-platform-demos/docs/index.md

 ## Which option should you use?

-The CLI tool is software that provides alternatives for transferring data into Flywheel, and is already built and tested.
+Generally, we suggest using software that you don't have to maintain, which means using one of the CLI tools.
-But it only works if you have files to transfer.
+But these are only applicable if you are uploading files on disk or from cloud storage.
-So, if you are writing files to disk (or to cloud storage), the CLI is the better alternative.
+If you are generating files stored to disk, the only choice is the classic Flywheel CLI.
+If instead you have files on cloud storage such as AWS S3, then you would use the Beta CLI.
-This is also a good strategy for initial pilots.
+We suggest using the classic CLI for initial pilots.

-If on the other hand, you are creating a file in memory and then uploading, then using the SDK makes more sense.
+However, using the SDK makes more sense if you are creating a file in memory and then uploading.
 An example scenario is having an uploader script that pulls form data as a report from REDCap, which builds the CSV in memory, and then uploads this directly.

 ## Alternative implementations